xxoolm/LuaNode/README.md

 ```

 Now that you can place your source in the share folder, build it with your virtual machine.

+`Build App`:

+* Create a directory, say LuaNode, and then clone the LuaNode project to it: `git clone --recursive https://github.com/Nicholas3388/LuaNode.git`
+* Create a Bin folder for LuaNode, say LuaNode_Bin, you should place LuaNode_Bin and LuaNode_Esp32 at the same directory.
+* Modify the gen_misc.sh, setup the following three variables: SDK_PATH, BIN_PATH, and APP.
+SDK_PATH is the path of LuaNode_Esp32; BIN_PATH is the path of LuaNode_Bin; APP is the path of the application that you want to build.
+The apps you can build is in the apps folder.
+* Start to build by input `./gen_misc.sh` in your shell.

 #### Linux: